-State regulations require pulp and paper companies to monitor and record daily effluent water rates.
-An employee from the main control site of a leading pulp and paper company in the Pacific Northwest went to a remotely located pond three times a day to manually record water levels to fulfill this requirement.
-This process was inefficient and time-consuming, and it didn't provide operators of the pulp and paper facility with real-time data.
-By installing digital and wireless technology, the company implemented a system that is scalable for future installations while reducing employee workload and maintaining state regulatory compliance.
+State regulations required a major pulp and paper company to monitor and record daily effluent water rates.
+This requirement was being fulfilled by sending an employee from their main control site to an remotelylocated pond three times a day to manually record water levels.
+This process was inefficient, timeconsuming and didn't provide them with real-time data.

+By installing a system utilizing technology from Moore Industries, the pulp and paper company implemented a system that is scalable for future installations while reducing employee workload and maintaining state regulatory compliance.